Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 Among the greatest benefits of project-based learning (PBL) are gains in students' critical-thinking skills and development of their interpersonal and intrapersonal skills.
 PBL is also an ideal way to help learners gain speaking and presentation skills indentified in the Common Core Standards.
 PBL in mathematics, particularly when completed in teams, helps learners "model with mathematics" as they "apply the mathematics they know to solve problems arising in everyday life, society, and the workplace," "use tools strategically," and "construct viable arguments and critique the reasoning of others," as noted in the Common Core Standards (2010) for Mathematical Practice.

 However, as Bryan Goodwin (2010) found in reviewing the literature, a major shortcoming in many student projects is that educators tend to assign projects just for the sake of doing them.
 "Educators can avoid this phenomenon and realize the potential of projects to promote students' critical-thinking by framing projects around a driving question" (p.
 81).
-This driving question is just one of seven essential elements of meaningful projects, according to John Larmer and John R. Mergendoller (2010) of the Buck Institute for Education.
-In every good project, students also need to perceive the work as meaningful to them.
-A clear connection to an entry event adding this meaning might be via almost anything: "a video, a lively discussion, a guest speaker, a field trip, or a piece of mock correspondence that sets up a scenario" (p.
+This driving question is just one of eight essential elements of meaningful projects, according to John Larmer and John R. Mergendoller (2012, 2010) of the Buck Institute for Education.
+Every good project needs significant content.
+Students also need to perceive the work as meaningful to them.
+A clear connection to an entry event adding this meaning might be via almost anything: "a video, a lively discussion, a guest speaker, a field trip, or a piece of mock correspondence that sets up a scenario" (2010, p.
 35).
 Students need a voice and choice in fulfilling project requirements, keeping in mind that limited choices be considered and that "teachers should design projects with the extent of student choice that fits their own style and students (p.
 36).
 Projects should give students opportunities to build 21st century skills and to use technology that will be useful to them in life and the workplace.
 Projects should enable learners to conduct real inquiry, as with "real inquiry comes innovation--a new answer to a driving question, a new product, or an individually generated solution to a problem" (p.
 37).
-Learners should receive feedback to use in revision, thus learning that real-world work often involves revision.
+Learners should receive feedback to use in revision, as learning that real-world work often involves revision.
 Finally, students should publicly present their work, as they will be more motivated to produce a quality product when knowing a real audience will view it.